smodnix/smodnix.github.io/index.markdown

 ---
 # Welcome

-I'm Ilkin Qasimov, also known as [smodnix](/about).
+I'm Ilkin Gasimov, also known as [smodnix](/about).
 This is my technical blog, where I discuss mostly related to **web application security**.
 Also planning to write my personal notes and thoughts about various topics.

 ## Writing
 <ul>